 The paint we will be using for this work is a natural paint.
 The paint is made from naturally occurring raw materials of plant origin like linseed oil, animal origin such as beeswax and milk casein, or from mineral raw materials such as chalk, earth and mineral pigments.

 This is all happening as part of our general maintenance of the property.
 It is sometimes easy to forget that the outside of the Hall needs looking after just as much as everything on the inside!
 Here at Hanbury we look to repaint and repair all of the exterior woodwork every 5 years, and we do this by rotating around the hall throughout the years.

 Will this affect your visit?

-We hope that front elevation work going on this summer will have little or no impact on your visit to Hanbury as we will be operating as normal, and the Hall opening times will not differ during this period.
-The hall will have to have some scaffolding at the front for ease of access for the team working on the front elevation and also so that we comply with all Health and Safety laws.
+We hope that Parterre side elevation work going on over the next few weeks will have little or no impact on your visit to Hanbury as we will be operating as normal, and the Hall opening times will not differ during this period.
+The Hall will have to have some scaffolding at the front and around the side for ease of access for the team working on the front elevation and also so that we comply with all Health and Safety legislation.

 There will be members of staff on site at all times and visitors will be more than welcome to talk to any staff members or contractors that will be conducting the work and ask any questions about what work is going on during their visit.

 This work is vital to the upkeep and conservation of Hanbury Hall and wouldn’t be possible without the donations and funding that your visits provide.